 DIY Cat Scratching Post: Stretch & Claw the Natural Way

 In nature, cats scratch on trees to stretch their bodies and maintain their claws.
-If left without a similar outlet in your home, you may have noticed your cat replicating this behavior on your furniture or drapes.
+If left without a similar outlet in your home, you may notice your cat replicating this behavior on your furniture or drapes.

-You can find all sorts of scratchers on the market made from corrugated cardboard or wrapped in sisal.
-But scratch posts can be fun to make and can be customized to match your décor.
+You can find all sorts of scratchers on the market from ones wrapped in sisal to ones made from corrugated cardboard.
+But scratching posts can be fun to make and can be customized to match your décor.

 What You’ll Need

-- Tree Log – Recommend using a hardwood like Oak, Maple or Redwood with the bark intact.
+Tree log: We recommend using a hardwood like oak, maple or redwood with the bark intact.
 The log should be at least 2 inches in diameter and around 3 feet in length.
-We’re repurposing a Walnut limb that came down in a storm.
+We’re repurposing a walnut limb that came down in a storm.

-- Scrap Wood for Base - We’re using ¾-inch plywood at least 16 inches square.
+Scrap wood for the base: We use ¾-inch plywood at least 16 inches square.
 Just make sure it’s non-toxic and unfinished.

-- A Carpet Square or remnant at least 16 inches square – You can get either from a home improvement or flooring store.
+A carpet square or remnant: It should be at least 16 inches square.
+You can get it either from a home improvement or flooring store.

 - Two (2) 3-inch wood screws

-- An electric drill/screw driver with bits and driver heads
+- Electric drill/screwdriver with bits and driver heads

 - Eye and ear protection

 - Optional: Sisal cord rope from a home improvement store.
 Sisal comes in a variety of widths.
-The wider the rope, the longer it will last.
+The wider the rope, the longer it lasts.
 You’ll need approximately 50 feet of rope.

 How to Make It

-1. You’ll want the scratcher to be at least as long as your cat from the tip of his or her nose to the tip of the tail.
+- You’ll want the scratcher to be at least as long as your cat from the tip of his or her nose to the tip of the tail.
 This way, it will be tall enough for her to get a good stretch.
-We measured ours at 34 inches to leave a little extra.
+We measured ours at 34 inches, leaving a little extra.

-2. Optional - Vertically staple one end of your sisal rope to the bottom of your log.
+- Optional: Vertically staple one end of your sisal rope to the bottom of your log.
 Begin to wrap the rope as tightly as possible around the log until you get around 6 inches from the top of the log.
 Vertically staple that end and trim any remaining rope.
-Make sure you staple vertically to prevent your cat from catching claws on the staples.
+Make sure you staple vertically to prevent your cat from catching her claws on the staples.

-3. Cut your plywood base to the desired dimension.
-We’re using an 18-inch square carpet tile for this scratcher.
-Use the sand paper to smooth any rough edges.
+- Cut your plywood base to the desired dimension.
+We use an 18-inch square carpet tile for this scratcher.
+Sandpaper helps to smooth any rough edges.

 Either option works well.
-And allows you the flexibility to replace the carpet when it wears out or you want to change the look.
+This also allows you the flexibility to replace the carpet when it wears out or you want to change the look.

-7. Peel the backing off the double sided tape and affix your carpet square to the base.
+- Peel the backing off the double-sided tape and affix your carpet square to the base.
 Try to align the edge of the carpet square flush with the edge of your plywood base.

-Initially, your cat may be tentative to the presence of this new element to your home.
-So be patient and reward to reinforce positive interactions until he or she gets the hang of it.
+Initially, your cat may be tentative to the presence of this new element in your home.
+So, be patient and reward your cat to reinforce positive interactions until he or she gets the hang of it.

-For other ideas for bringing enrichment to your cat’s day, check out the Purina ONE® Cat Journal.
+For other game ideas for bringing enrichment to your cat’s day, check out our Pet Expertise page.